ataylor89/assembly/printf/README.md

 Then we load the old register values for x29 and x30 from the stack into registers x29 and x30.

-After we restore registers x29 and x30 with their original values, we have the correct frame pointer (x29) and the correct return address (stored in register x30).

 The goal of this project is two-fold:

 First, to learn how to use the printf function using the branch with link (BL) instruction.